BioPhoton/ngRe/README.md

 - Early Subscriber Problem

 _Late Subscriber Problem:_
-Incoming values arrive before the has happened subscription.
+**There is already a subscription** Incoming values arrive before the has happened subscription.

 For example state over input bindings arrives before the view gets rendered and a used pipe could receive the value.
 We call this situation late subscriber problem.
 In this case, the view is a late subscribe to the values from '@Input()' properties.

-_Early Subscriber Problem:_
+_Early Producer Problem:_
 The subscription happens before any value can arrive.

 For example, subscriptions to view elements the constructor happen before they ever exist.